jhojan789/Hyperblog/README.md

 - The Github workflow.
 - The true love for best practices.
 - Created by the incredible Platzi Team.
+- Includes examples in Windows, Linux and Mac.

 And as a kind reminder "This README.md is a joke".